liranbg/JCEaverageCalculator/_posts/2014-10-05-how-to-get-involved.md

 <br>
 At the body please write as much as you can, so we would understand and get to work.

->**Note:** we might won't accept all features, some might not be as important as the others, and just need to manage our time...
+>**Note:** We might not accept all features, some might not be as important as the others and we simply need to manage our time.

 [<i class="fa fa-arrow-up"></i> Back To The Top][top]